vmware-archive/hillview/docs/userManual.md

   of buckets; the histogram will be redrawn using the specified number of buckets.

+* correlate: allows the user to specify a second column and switches the display to a [two-dimensional histogram](#37-two-dimensional-histogram-views)

+* quartiles: allows the user to plot a histogram view with quartiles of second numeric column

 * group by: select a second column and draw a [Trellis plot of a series of histograms](#41-trellis-plots-of-1d-histograms) with the data grouped on the values in the second column

-* correlate: allows the user to specify a second column and switches the display to a [two-dimensional histogram](#36-two-dimensional-histogram-views)

 #### 3.5.3.
 Mouse selection in histogram views